hyperbrowserai/hyperbrowser-app-examples/deep-leads-finder/README.md

 - **Multi-Source Research**: Automatically searches Yelp, Google Maps, Yellow Pages, and more
 - **Live Progress**: Real-time console and progress bar for visibility into the search process
-- **AI Filtering**: OpenAI-powered relevance verification ensures only matching results
+- **AI Filtering**: Claude-powered relevance verification ensures only matching results
 - **CSV Export**: One-click export of all leads with contact information
 - **Fast Performance**: Optimized with parallel processing and session reuse